Last updated 12 February 2026

 - incidental filming or broadcasting of artistic works.

-The first private use exception enables consumers to tape a broadcast of a radio or television program for private and domestic use to be watched or listened to at a more convenient time, known as time-shifting (s 111 Copyright Act).
-Private and domestic use is defined in s 10(1) to mean ‘private and domestic use on or off domestic premises’.
+The first private-use exception enables consumers to tape a broadcast of a radio or television program for private and domestic use to watch or listen at a more convenient time.
+This is known as ‘time shifting’(s 111 Copyright Act).
+‘Private and domestic use’ is defined in s 10(1) of the Copyright Act to mean private and domestic use on or off domestic premises.
 The recording may be lent to a family member or household, so long as it is used for that person’s private and domestic use.
 If a copy is sold, let for hire, offered for sale or hire, or distributed for trade or other purposes, then the recording becomes an infringing copy, both in respect of its making and subsequent dealing.

-- a photograph from hardcopy into electronic format or from electronic format into hardcopy form (s 47J)
+- a photograph from hardcopy into electronic format, or from electronic format into hardcopy form (s 47J)

-- a sound recording from CD, tape, record or digital download to any other format (s 109A) except podcasts (s 109A(1)(b))
+- a sound recording from CD, tape, record or digital download to any other format (s 109A)

 - a film from video to electronic format (s 110AA).